Logistics Network Design: Overview

 - Overall stock deployment model

 General Scenario Modelling

-- Adding, closing or change the use of locations, based on COG models.
+- Adding, closing or change in use of locations, based on COG models

-- Integration or synergy impacts of collaboration such as acquired companies.
+- Integration or synergy impacts of collaboration e.g. acquired companies

 Specific 'What if' Scenario Modelling